jonnysniper13/Football_Match_Outcome_Prediction/README.md

 # Football Match Outcome Prediction

 In this project, I'm implementing a data science pipeline seeking to predict the outcome of football matches.
 In addition to standard Python commands, this uses:
-- The pandas libary for data wrangling and cleaning
+- The pandas and numpy libary for data wrangling and cleaning
 - Levenshtein Distance textual comparisons via FuzzyWuzzy
 - Exploratory data analysis and visualisation via plotly
 - **to be updated as the project progress**